 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab, forward tilt, up tilt, down tilt.
+- Neutral options: jab, forward tilt, up tilt, down tilt.
 Captain Falcon’s infinite jab is a great damage-racking tool thanks to its deceptively high range.
 His forward tilt can be angled, and is backed by decent power.
 Both up tilt and down tilt can be used for edgeguarding.

 - Moves to avoid: side special.
 Raptor Boost, Captain Falcon’s side special, doesn’t bring him much benefit.
 It has a huge amount of startup and ending lag, making it easily punishable.
 Be sure to avoid this move during training.